 In 1917, Finland became an independent country and Helsinki continued its path to a modern European capital.

 SATO Hotelhome Kristianinkatu: a centrally located apartment is a priceworthy option and has all the facilites you need for a short stay in the Finnish capital.
+The SATO Hotelhome offers you different apartments in ordinary buildings with a kitchen and a sauna in the hallway.
+Definitely the value for money option in an otherwise not so cheap city.

 Cultural offer and activities: